cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ### Sub-protocols

-This ICS defines two sub-protocols: identifier validation, opening handshake and closing handshake.
+This ICS defines two sub-protocols: opening handshake and closing handshake.
 Header tracking and closing-by-misbehaviour are defined in [ICS 2](../ics-002-client-semantics).
-Datagrams defined herein are handled as external messages by the IBC relayer module defined in [ICS 26](../ics-026-relayer-module).

 ![State Machine Diagram](state.png)

-#### Identifier Validation
+#### Identifier validation

 Connections are stored under a unique `Identifier` prefix.
 The validation function `validateConnectionIdentifier` MAY be provided.